Finchley Catholic High School

-Finchley Catholic High School is a boys' secondary school with a coeducational sixth form in North Finchley, part of the London Borough of Barnet, England.
-The current head teacher is Niamh Arnull, who had previously been a member of the teaching staff in the 1990s.
+Finchley Catholic High School is a boys' secondary school with a coeducational sixth form in North Finchley, part of the London Borough of Barnet, England & the diocese of Westminster (Roman Catholic Church).
+The current head teacher is Ciran Stapleton.

 Admissions

 Finchley Catholic High School is a faith school; it is also – up to the end of year 11 – exclusively for boys.

 It has a coeducational sixth form.
 The sixth form has been coeducational since the 2007–08 academic year.

 Location

 The school is situated to the west of Finchley's High Road (A1000), and immediately to the east of that stretch of the Northern Line which constitutes the school's western boundary.
 Lying adjacent to the postcode boundaries of Whetstone (N20) and Woodside Park (N12), it is roughly halfway between Woodside Park and Totteridge & Whetstone Underground stations.

 History

 Finchley Catholic Grammar School was founded in 1926 by Clement Henry Parsons (1892–1980), parish priest of St. Alban's Catholic Church, Nether Street, North Finchley.
 He founded the Challoner School (a fee-paying grammar school for boys who had not passed their 11+); as well as St. Alban's Catholic Preparatory School ("The Prep" – now absorbed into Woodside Park International School) as a feeder primary for the Grammar and Challoner schools.
 1971 saw its two institutional forebears, Finchley Catholic Grammar School ("Finchley Grammar") and the Challoner School, merge to become Finchley Catholic High School.
 It was the sister school of the all-girls St. Michael's Catholic Grammar School during the grammar school era.